RAG fundamentals

 Copy

-Let's see what chunks have been returned to us
+Let's see which chunks it has returned

 for i in range(len(top_chunks["ids"][0])):